 Financing risks: In its normal business operations, the Innofactor group is susceptible to normal financing risks.
-Innofactor took a loan package totaling EUR 12.5 million in order to purchase the share capital of atBusiness Oy and to rearrange an old loan of about EUR 1.0 million, related to the acquisition in Denmark in 2012.
-This has increased Innofactor's financing risks.
-Innofactor has committed itself to the following covenants: equity ratio calculated every 6 months is at least 37 percent on December 31, 2013, and June 30, 2014, and at least 40 percent on December 31, 2014, and on every 6-month check point after that.
-Additionally, interest bearing liabilities calculated every 6 months divided by the 12-month operating margin (EBITDA) is a maximum of 3.5 in the financial statement of December 31, 2013, a maximum of 3.0 in the following three review periods (June 30, 2014, December 31, 2014, and June 30, 2015), and a maximum of 2.5 in the financial statement of December 31, 2015, and on each 6-month review period after that.
+In June 2013, Innofactor took a loan package totaling EUR 12.5 million in order to purchase the share capital of atBusiness Oy and to rearrange an old loan of about EUR 1.0 million, related to the acquisition in Denmark in 2012.
+This increased Innofactor's financing risks compared to previous years.
+At the end of 2014, a total of EUR 9.9 million of this loan remains unpaid.
+In total at the end of 2014, Innofactor had EUR 10.6 million in interest bearing debts and also EUR 3.2 million in the hybrid bond.
+Innofactor's financing risks have decreased since 2013 as the amount of interest bearing debt is lower.
+Innofactor has committed itself to the following covenants: equity ratio calculated every 6 months is at least 40% on December 31, 2014, and on every 6-month check point after that.
+Additionally, interest bearing liabilities calculated every 6 months divided by the 12-month operating margin (EBITDA) is a maximum of 3.0 in two review periods (December 31, 2014, and June

+30, 2015), and a maximum of 2.5 in the financial statement of December 31, 2015, and on each 6-month review period after that.
 The goal of managing the financing risks is to minimize the negative effects of the changes in the financial markets to the result of the group.
 Risk management has been centralized to the CFO, who is responsible for the group's financing and regularly reports to the company's Executive Board, CEO, and Board of Directors.
 It is possible that, in the future, the group will not get the financing it needs and this will have a negative effect on the group's business and its development, especially on making acquisitions.